Must love strings

 The purple bales in this week's Sideswipe are part of an initiative from Zeus Packaging NZ to raise funds for Starship Foundation.
 For every purple bale wrap (Epicrop) purchased, Zeus will make a donation to Starship Foundation.
 If any of readers would like to support the Purple Project by purchasing special edition purple bale wrap they can contact Zeus packaging, visit purplebales.co.nz.

-Picture this: In her series Weeknight Dinners American photographer Lois Bielefeld focuses on the typical evening meal, when food and space often become secondary to the busy workday when time constraints due to work, parenting, and family activities often dictate dinner rituals.
+American photographer Lois Bielefeld focuses on the typical evening meal, when food and space often become secondary to the busy workday when time constraints due to work, parenting, and family activities often dictate dinner rituals.

 Video: The Netherlands introduces themselves to Trump and its very funny...